IIIF/api/source/presentation/4.0/model.md

 ### scope
 {: #scope}

-The scope of a Specific Resource is the context in which it should be interpreted, viewed, or used.
+The scope of an Annotation or Specific Resource is the context in which it should be interpreted, viewed, or used.
 For the purposes of IIIF, it is a pointer to one or more resources that are intended to be used by the client for the user to view or interact with the resource.

-In a Scene, this would typically be an instance of a Camera that should be activated and selected to set up the correct viewpoint.
+Clients _MUST_ process `scope` as a short-hand expression of an Annotation with `motivation` "activating" with `action` "show," "enable," and "select," where the `source` of the activating Annotation `body` is the Resource referenced by `scope` and the `target` is the Annotation or Specific Resource for which `scope` is specified.
+In a Scene, `scope` would typically be applied to a Content Resource or commenting Annotation and would reference a Camera that should be activated and selected to set the correct viewpoint in response to user interaction with that resource.
 This specification does not establish specific expectations for references to other classes.

 The value _MUST_ be an array of JSON objects.